Contact Us

 A collaborative global effort

-“We took all the documents, mapped them out and came up with the high-quality healthcare framework” - Angela McCaskill, Project Lead, ISO 7101, BSI
+“We took all the documents, mapped them out and came up with the high-quality healthcare framework” - Angela McCaskill, Project Lead, ISO 7101, BSI.

 Doctors, nurses, risk managers, academics, and consultants came together in the working group to create a standard that transcends national agendas.
 The group included experts from all continents and all World Bank income categories, adding to the diversity of knowledge and experience.